tosinfolarin/Driving-School/Driving School/README.md

 for star:
 https://github.com/smastrom/react-rating

-If a user decides that they want to book an appointment with Trinity Driving School, they have the option to fill in a form which would be submitted to the https://www.youtube.com/watch?v=dldjCPa9ZW4
+If a user decides that they want to book an appointment with Trinity Driving School, they have the option to fill in a form which would be submitted to the database.
+This currently goes to the https://www.youtube.com/watch?v=dldjCPa9ZW4